Skip to product information

-A beautiful pendant light, c.
-1895, is made of oxidized copper with a rich patina, as well as a creamy vaseline glass pendant.
+This beautiful pendant light from 1985 is made of oxidized copper with a rich patina, as well as a creamy vaseline glass pendant.
 Vaseline glass is called such for its opalescent quality, giving the appearance of a color much like petroleum jelly.
 Due to its visual vernacular and use of materials, it is possibly attributed to the architect and designer Willam Arthur Smith Benson (1854-1924), a friend of William Morris and one of the founding members of the Art Workers Guild in 1884.
 He also oversaw the furniture department of Morris & Co. after Morris’ death in 1896.

 Year: c.
 1895